SoftwareAG/CONNX_MCP_Sample/README.md

 This server is designed to be launched by an MCP host (e.g., Claude Desktop) using stdio transport.

-You typically do not run it manually except for smoke testing.
+You typically do not run the Python code manually except for smoke testing.

 ---